minerllabs/public-site/README.md

 files.
 1. In another shell, run `build.sh` which will copy over the missing files.
 Now `localhost:4000/docs` should look sane.

-* `update.sh`, used to deploy changes to S3, also performs this docs/ copy on our behalf.
+* `update.sh`, used to deploy changes to S3, will also perform this docs/ copy on our behalf.